House of Loredan: 14th century: Conspiracies and expansion of trade

 One of the most notorious usurers of the time was Leonardo Loredan (d.
-1349), borrowing at interest rates of 65% to 100%.
+1349), loaning at interest rates of 65% to 100%.
 His representatives did not hesitate to put families out of their homes, he battened on war loans, and was arraigned by ecclesiastical courts to answer to charges of aggravated usury, but he always managed to confute the charges by means of gifts, bribery and occult levers.
 Later, much of his wealth went into building two Loredan palaces in the city.